 7. Don't pay the final bill until all the work is complete

-Don’t make your final payment until all the work is complete and you and any necessary local building authorities have inspected the work.
-Also, before you pay, get a written statement that the contractor has paid all of the subcontractors and suppliers.
+Be sure all required building authorities have inspected the work and get a written statement that the contractor has paid all of the subcontractors and suppliers.